trevorsaudi/trevorsaudi.github.io/content/posts/2023-07-21_red_team03/index.md

 <script src="https://gist.github.com/trevorsaudi/acad1be8b3094dd5bac2627207e855d9.js"></script>

-- In line  of the code block above, we get the first process from the snapshot we took, where, `hProcSnap` is a handle to the snapshot of processes and `pe32` is a `PROCESSENTRY32` structure which will get filled with information about a process.
+- In line with the code block above, we get the first process from the snapshot we took, where, `hProcSnap` is a handle to the snapshot of processes and `pe32` is a `PROCESSENTRY32` structure which will get filled with information about a process.
 - If the block of code fails to get a process for some reason, we close the handle.

 - We now proceed to find the target process below